Williamazen/twinder/README.md

 'Twinder' is a Twitter clone made for practice purposes.
 It has the most basic features of twitter and uses no React.
 [Preview](https://twinder.onrender.com)

+## Features
+- Fully functioning CRUD operation for tweets
+- Like/Dislike logic
+- Login, Registration and session mannagement
+- Encripted passwords and session tokens saved on the DB

 ## Stack
 - **Front:**
 	-  Raw JS and CSS for basic animations and styling